JasdeepSidhu13/DM_apache_cassandra/README.md

 # Data Modeling with Cassandra

 This project was submitted as part of second project for the Data Engineering Nanodegree.
-The project has two key components:
-- Data modeling with Cassandra which includes:
+In this project Data is modeled with Cassandra which includes following key steps:
 - ETL pipeline using Python
 - Create one table per query and answer user specific queries